 - Fluorosis is a common problem in several states of the country due to the intake of high fluoride content water.

 Q. Which of the following can be found as pollutants in the drinking water in some parts of India?

 Select the correct answer using the codes given below.

 - 1, 2, 3, 4 and 5

-Formaldehyde is more known than sorbitol.
+- Formaldehyde is more known than sorbitol.
 Googling didn’t give me any authentic source that called formaldehyde a water pollutant.
-It is used a preservative to preserve human organs.
-It finds some application in textile, resign and wood industry.
+It is used as a preservative to preserve human organs.
+It finds some application in textile, resigns and wood industry.

 Answer: c) 1, 3 and 5 only

 - Domestic and hospital sewage contain many undesirable pathogenic microorganisms, and its disposal into water without proper treatment may cause an outbreak of serious diseases, such as typhoid, cholera, etc.